 Raku Pottery Firing

 Raku firing was first done in Japan about 500 years ago.
-The original Japenese raku pottery process was developed primarily for tea bowls with sizes generally no bigger than a pair of cupped hands.
-It was westernized in 1960 by a famous ceramist named Paul Soldner.
-Although the original process allows each piece to cool in the open air, the more contemporary raku style is developed using a fast firing process where the raku pottery is removed from the hot kiln and placed in a metal container with combustibles.
-Of course once you do this it immediately catches fire and when the container is covered, the resulting oxygen-starved atmosphere creates a wide variety of effects on the clay and glazes creating exceptionally beautiful raku pieces.
+The original Japenese raku process was developed primarily for tea bowls with sizes generally no bigger than a pair of cupped hands.
+It was westernized in 1960 by a famous American ceramist named Paul Soldner.
+The original Japanese process allowed each piece to be removed from the kiln and cool in the open air or be quenched in water.
+Soldner serendipitously discovered a completely new look was achievable if the pieces were placed in combustibles after removing them from the kiln.
+This is called post-firing reduction.

 I place my hot pieces in a metal chamber using newspaper as my combustible.
 By containing the fire, I am able to create the desired effects by placing a lid on the reduction chamber, smothering the flames and creating a carbon-rich environment.
 To me, the serendipity of this process is very exciting!
 When I open the container after about 30 minutes, it's like being a kid at Christmas as I never know for sure what the results will be!